AmateurECE/Husky-Board/README.md

 the 'b' command can be found in: https://github.com/AmateurECE/Tools/blob/master/.bash_aliases

-/* TODO: Draw up design goals and project workflow.
+/* TODO: Draft Functional Description
 -->